 Deploy an instance of a published image on the targeted cloud.
 The options are:

-- --publish-id (mandatory): the ID of the published image to deploy - --name (mandatory): the name of the image to deploy download sub-command
+- --publish-id (mandatory): the ID of the published image to deploy - --name (mandatory): the name of the image to deploy download sub-command info sub-command

 Downloads a machine image to the local filesystem.
 The options are: